vdhamer/Photo-Club-Hub/.github/README.md

 ### The Readme Screen

-- The `Readme` screen contains background information on the app and info on app usage.
+The `Readme` screen contains background information on the app and info on app usage.

+### The Images Screen

+The `images` screen displays one portfolio (of one photographer associated with one club.
-- The `individual portfolio` screen can be reached by tapping on a `portfolio` in either the `Portfolios` or the `Who's Who` screen.
+It can be reached by tapping on a `portfolio` in either the `Portfolios` or the `Who's Who` screen.
 The title at the top of the screen shows the selected photographer and selected club affiation:
 "Jane Doe @ Club F/8".

 Images are shown in present-to-past order, based on the images's _capture_ date.
 For Fotogroep Waalre, the year the image was made is shown in the caption.

 You can _swipe_ left or right to manually move backwards or forwards through the portfolio.
 There is also an _autoplay_ mode for an automatic slide show.
 This screen is (for Fotogroep Waalre) currently based on a Javascript plug-in (`Juicebox Pro`) that is normally used in website creation.

 </detail></ul></detail>
 </ul>